luckydonald/pytg/README.md

 sender = tg.sender
 ```

-You can instead do that by yourself, if you don't want to start the cli (already running maybe?) or only need the Receiver or the Sender.
+If you don't want pytg2 to start the cli for you, start it yourself with ```--json -P 4458``` (port 4458).
+You can then use the Receiver and/or the Sender like this:

 ```python
 receiver = Receiver(host="localhost", port=4458)